twsnmp/twsnmpfk/docs/twsnmpfk_en.md

 ![h:400 center](./images/en/syslog_syslog_fft.png)

 ---
+### AI Explanation
+Sends current Syslog reports, severity distributions, and top sender host metrics to AI (LLM) for log spike analysis, anomaly explanation, and actionable remediation steps (only visible when AI integration is enabled).

+---
 ## SNMP TRAP
 SNMP Trap log screen.At the top, there is a graph showing the number of logs in chronological order.